Quasi-isometric rigidity of three manifold groups: Canonical splittings

+{By \cite[Lemma 3.2]{kapovich:leeb:qi3man}, the universal cover of a hyperbolic piece can not be quasi-isometric to the universal cover of a Seifert piece.} We can infer that each geometric piece is mapped to another geometric piece of the same type up to bounded Hausdorff distance.
+In particular, hyperbolic pieces are mapped one another. {Given a geometrically finite representation $\rho:\pi_1(W)\to\PP SL_2(\C)$ uniformizing a compact orientable hyperbolic manifold $W$, $\chi(W)=0$ if and only if $\HH^3/\rho(\pi_1(W))$ has finite volume or equivalently if and only if its limit set $\La_\rho$ is the whole sphere at infinity.
+When $\rho(\pi_1(W))$ is minimally parabolic, by definition, $\La_\rho$ is the Bowditch boundary of $\pi_1(W)$ relative to its (conjugacy classes of) rank $2$ Abelian subgroups.
+It follows that vanishing Euler characteristic is a quasi-isometry invariant of compact hyperbolic $3$-manifolds and that hyperbolic pieces with negative Euler characteristic are preserved as well.} \endp

-Thus we may assume that $M$ is equipped with a Riemannian metric with nonpositive curvature and that $S$ is a union of totally geodesic flat tori.
-To continue the proof of Proposition \ref{prop:qi torus}, we need to set up a few definitions.
+To continue the proof of {Theorem} \ref{prop:qi torus}, we need to set up a few definitions.

 Suppose that $G$ is a group and $\rho$ is a map from $G$ to the set of all $(K,\epsilon)$-quasi-isometries of a metric space $X$.
 We call $\rho$ a {\it quasi-action} of $G$ if for some constant $L$ and all $g_1,g_2\in G$ the quasi-isometries $\rho(g_1g_2)$ and $\rho(g_1)\circ\rho(g_2)$ are $L$-close.
 The quasi-action is called {\it quasi-transitive} if for some constant $M$ all orbits $\rho(G).x$ are $M$-close to $X$.
-The {\it kernel} of the action $\rho$ is the subgroup of $G$ which consists of elements whose action on $X$ is Hausdorff-close to the identity.
+The {\it kernel} of the action $\rho$ is the subgroup of $G$ which consists of elements whose action on $X$ is {at bounded distance from} the identity.
 A quasi-action is called {\it properly discontinuous} if for each bounded subset $C\subset X$ there are only finitely many elements $g_j\in G$ so that $\rho(g_j)(C)\cap C\neq\emptyset$.